ibm-cloud-docs/vmwaresolutions/archiref/veeam-cr-sa/veeam-cr-sa-overview.md

 | Air-gap | An air gap is a term that is used to denote network isolation where the Linux backup repository is not accessible directly from the production networks.
 For backup transfer, the air gap is selectively unlocked and then locked when the transfer is complete.
 | Production environment | The vSphere environment that hosts the production data.
 For the isolated recovery environment, the production environment can be in {{site.data.keyword.cloud_notm}} or elsewhere.
 | Cyber-recovery site | The location of the isolated recovery environment.
-| Production data | Production data refers specifically to the VM images (VMDKs) of the VMs running in production environment.
+| Production data | Production data refers specifically to the VM images (VMDKs) of the VMs running in the production environment.
 | Cyber-recovery data | Copies of the production VM images (VMDKs) in the isolated recovery environment.
 | Cyber-recovery backup | The backup of production data to the isolated recovery environment.
 A cyber-recovery backup is different from a production backup.
 | Cyber-recovery toolsets | Cyber-recovery toolsets are applications that are provided by the client for use within the cyber-recovery site to scan, analyze, or clean cyber-recovery data.